Samoa national rugby league team: History

-Late 1990s

 The 1995 Samoan team had the benefit of ex-All Blacks John Schuster and Va'aiga Tuigamala in their backline.
 When rugby union went openly professional players such as Apollo Perelini and Fereti Tuilagi left rugby league to return to the 15-man game.

 Samoa lost the Pacific Cup in 1996.

 The 1998 Pacific Cup team saw a new and old talent.
 Joe Raymond, one of the first Samoan Rugby League Rep coaches returned after coaching Tonga and the NZ Maori, the late Eddie Poching managed the team and the introduction of Francis Meli to Samoan Rugby League and Junior Papalii a loyal American Samoan Representative.
 Pati Tuimavave from the 1992 squad and Matthew TuiSamoa, the only survivor from 1990 Pacific Cup champion team returned.
 Samoa battled Tonga for the 1998 Pacific Cup again at Carlaw park and again Samoa regained the Pacific Champions Title.

-2000s

 The Pacific Cup was taken to Australia's Gold Coast in 2000 where Auckland coach John Ackland took over the reins.
-Ackland added another dimension to Samoa Rugby League in selecting rising stars Itikeri Samani a Canberra and Goulburn Stockmen Junior who previously represented American Samoa and Wayne McDade from the New Zealand Warriors while bringing back Matthew FuaSamoa into the Pacific Cup arena.
+Ackland added another dimension to Samoa Rugby League in selecting rising stars Itikeri Samani a Canberra and Goulburn Stockmen Junior who previously represented American Samoa and Wayne McDade from the New Zealand Warriors while bringing back Matthew tuiSamoa into the Pacific Cup arena.

-2000 Rugby League World Cup campaign

 Samoa took on Ireland, Scotland, and the Aotearoa Māori in the 2000 Rugby League World Cup pool stages.
 They would lose to 'the Irish' in their opening game, but they'd beat NZ Maori, and Scotland in their next two games, sealing a place in the knock-out stages.
 They would take on Australia in the quarter-final.
 Unfortunately, they ended their tournament with a thrashing 66–10 defeat (their biggest defeat up to date), sealing an end to a respectable World Cup Campaign.

-2008 Rugby League World Cup campaign

 Samoa played in the Pacific Pool of the 2008 Rugby League World Cup Qualifiers.
 They beat the Cook Islands and Fiji, but lost to Tonga.
-On a points difference, Samoa came in third and had to play USA in the Repecharge Semi Final.
+On a points difference, Samoa came in third and had to play USA in the Repecharge Semi-final.
 Samoa won this match 42–10 and then played Lebanon on 14 November 2007 in the Repecharge Final to see who would take the 10th and final World Cup place.
 Samoa came out eventual winners of the 10th and final 2008 Rugby League World Cup place beating Lebanon 38–16 at the Chris Moyles Stadium, Featherstone.

 For the 2008 Rugby League World Cup tournament Samoa's main jersey sponsor was the Samoa International Finance Authority.

 Samoa took on Tonga and Ireland in the Tournament's pool stages.
 They beat their Pacific rivals 20–12, but they then lost to the Irish by 34–16.
 This big losing margin, sent the Samoans into battle against the French in the Tournament's 9th place play-off.
 Samoa easily won, winning 42–10 and capping off an undesirable World Cup Tournament.